UPS-API/java-api-examples/shipping/readme.md

 ## Code Walk Through
-There are 3 notable class in this tutorial, namely com.ups.api.app.AppConfig and com.ups.api.app.ShippingDemo.
+There are 3 notable class in this tutorial, namely com.ups.api.app.AppConfig and com.ups.api.app.PickupDemo.
 The AppConfig class is a configuration class leveraging Spring injection to incorporate the property value from src/main/resources/application.properties file.
-The ShippingDemo is to illustrate how to use the Shipping api.
+The TnTDemo is to illustrate how to use the TNT api.

 > Get an access token via OAuth client_credentials grant type.